wolfv6/keybrd/tutorials/tutorial_1_breadboard_keyboard.md

 Switch-diode pairs, in series, connect rows to columns.

-Tutorials 2 and 3 use the basic breadboard keyboard pictured above.
+Tutorials 2 and 3 use the same basic breadboard keyboard pictured above.
-Tutorials 4, 5, and 6 will add more components to the basic breadboard keyboard.
+Tutorials 4, 5, and 6 add more components to the basic breadboard keyboard.
 Positioning components as shown in the picture will provide space for those components.

 Breadboard keyboard assembly instructions:

-1. Bend and cut leads to fit breadboard.
+1. Shape leads to fit breadboard.
-  * tactile-switch-lead
+  * cut tactile-switch leads to length
-  * diodes (save the cut offs for steps 2, 3, and tutorial 4)
+  * bend and cut diode leads (save the cut offs for steps 2, 3, and tutorial 4)

  ![bend diodes](keybrd_1_breadboard/diodes_bend_en_masse.JPG "bend diodes")